Welcome, Weary Traveller!

-As Audiophile-Heaven reached 100 published reviews, I decided that it is time I create a hall of fame, where the best of the best can sit, both budget products that offer outstanding price-to-performance ratio, but also products that offer a truly high-end experience.
+As Audiophile-Heaven reached 100 published reviews, I decided that it is time to create a hall of fame, where the best of the best can sit, both budget products that offer outstanding price-to-performance ratio, but also products that offer a truly high-end experience.

 New products will be added here, when something is golden in every way, or so amazing in some way, that it deserves a place here.
 Here you’ll find a few words about each product, why it was added here, and a link to the full review.